ARC was established to promote the quality of life, maintenance of standards and diversity of provision for people with a learning disability.

 The European Social Fund was a successful route for funding activity towards qualifications, with a project to qualify Assessors in Care, and a very large project to support employers to deliver a LDAF accredited Induction and Foundation to new staff.

-ARC has a valuable function in representing the views and interests of learning disability providers in various regional and national forums.
-ARC continues to support members to respond to government consultations, having a huge influence on the development of the National Minimum Standards for older people, younger adults, and domiciliary care and reviews of the National Occupational Standards for care.
-In England, ARC’s Chief Executive is a member of the Learning Disability Task Force.
+ARC has a valuable function in representing the views and interests of learning disability providers in various regional and forums.
+ARC continues to support members to respond to consultations, having had influence on the development of the National Minimum Standards for older people, younger adults, and domiciliary care and reviews of the National Occupational Standards for care.

-At a UK level ARC is a member of Care Providers Alliance that brings together a number of umbrellas involved in the provision of community care services.
-At a European level ARC is a member of EASPD and has been active in a number of EC funded projects bringing together providers from all member countries.
+ARC is a member of Care Provider Alliance that brings together a number of umbrellas involved in the provision of community care services.